Ramsey numbers of cycles in random graphs: Stability

-We will use Fact \ref{fact:double-brooms} to combine several double-brooms in order to make a longer double-broom.
+We will use Fact \ref{fact:double-brooms} to combine several double-brooms to make longer double-brooms.
 Note that the longest paths in a double-broom are those paths between any pair of vertices belonging to different end sets.
-Also, once we have found an $(h,s)$-double-broom with end sets $A,B$ such that $2h+s=\ell$, we only need to guarantee that $e(A,B)>0$ in order to find a copy of $C_\ell$.
+Also, note that once we have found an $(h,s)$-double-broom with end sets $A$ and $B$ such that $2h+s=\ell$, we only need to guarantee that $e(A,B)>0$ in order to find a copy of $C_\ell$.
 We are now set to prove Proposition~\ref{prop:cycles-in-blowups}.

-\begin{proof}[Proof of Proposition \ref{prop:cycles-in-blowups}] Let $H$ be a graph on at most $Mk$ vertices that contains a connected matching on $2k$ vertices, and let us assume, without loss of generality, that $H$ has only one connected component.
-Let $G$ be an $(\varepsilon,p,m)$-blow-up of $H$.
-Let $(x_i,y_i)_{i\in [k]}$ be a matching in $H$ and let $\mathcal{M}=(X_i,Y_i)_{i\in [k]}$ be its counterpart in $G$.
+\begin{proof}[Proof of Proposition \ref{prop:cycles-in-blowups}] Let $H$ be a graph on at most $Mk$ vertices which contains a connected matching on $2k$ vertices, and let us assume, without loss of generality, that $H$ has only one connected component.
+Let $G$ be an $(\varepsilon,p,m)$-blow-up of $H$, let $(x_i,y_i)_{i\in [k]}$ be a matching in $H$, and let $\mathcal{M}=(X_i,Y_i)_{i\in [k]}$ be its counterpart in $G$.
 If $H$ is bipartite, we assume the labelling is done in such a way that the $x_i$'s are all in the same part and consequently the same holds for the $y_i$'s.
-Our strategy is to embed double-brooms that are almost spanning in the regular pairs coming from the matching, and then use the structure of $G$ to connect those brooms.
-We will focus on the proof when $H$ is non-bipartite and explicit the small differences in the even case when it is necessary.
+Our strategy is to embed almost-spanning double-brooms into each of the regular pairs coming from the matching, and then use the structure of $G$ to connect those brooms.
+We will focus here when $H$ is non-bipartite and make explicit the differences in the bipartite case if necessary.

-For each $i\in[k]$, let $Q_i$ be a good even-walk in $H$ between $y_i$ and $x_{i+1}$ (indices are taken modulo $k$) and let $Q'_k$ be a good odd-walk from $y_k$ to $x_1$.
-(In the even case, we could take $Q'_k$ to have even length, which would make the proof slightly simpler.)
+For each $i\in[k-1]$, let $Q_i$ be a good even-walk in $H$ between $y_i$ and $x_{i+1}$, and let $Q_k$ be a good odd-walk from $y_k$ to $x_1$.
+(In the even case, we could take $Q_k$ to have even length, which would make the proof slightly simpler.)
 We start by finding double-brooms inside the regular pairs given by the matching.